 You Are Entitled To Workers’ Comp No Matter Your Pre-Existing Conditions

-Many insurance providers may argue that your preexisting condition was not worsened as the result of job-related activities.
-By shifting the blame, insurance companies can deny these valid compensation claims.
-If an insurance provider denied your rightful claim, our attorneys will step in to help your case.
+Many insurance providers may argue that your pre-existing condition was not worsened as the result of job-related activities.
+By shifting the blame, insurance companies can deny valid compensation claims.
+If an insurance provider denied your rightful claim, our attorneys will step in to help.

 - Lower back injuries that have worsened after lifting heavy objects in the workplace

-- Existing shoulder, knee or joint injuries that have worsened because of job-related repetitive stress
+- Existing shoulder, knee or joint injuries that have worsened by job-related repetitive stress

 - Previous partial hearing loss made worse through work in a noisy work environment

-Like other workplace injury claims, cases involving aggravated preexisting conditions often rely on the opinions of the treating physicians.
-A physician must indicate, with a reasonable degree of medical certainty, that the workplace exposure or accident aggravated the preexisting conditioning, at least in part, thereby necessitating the need for medical treatment.
-Our attorneys will gather the facts and documentation to prove that a workplace incident worsened your condition.
+Like other workplace injury claims, cases involving aggravated pre-existing conditions often rely on the opinions of the treating physicians.
+A physician must indicate, with a reasonable degree of medical certainty, that the workplace exposure or accident aggravated the pre-existing conditioning, at least in part, causing the need for medical treatment.
+Our lawyers will gather the facts and documentation to prove that a workplace incident worsened your condition.

-If you know or believe that you were injured on the job but your employer or its workers’ compensation insurer attempts to deny your claim, do not give up easily.
+If you were injured on the job but your employer or its workers’ compensation insurer attempts to deny your claim, do not give up.
 You may still be entitled to coverage and compensation.
-To explore your options or prepare for a hearing, consult with an experienced workers’ compensation attorney.

-Our offices in Baltimore, Bel Air, Frederick, Essex, Glen Burnie and Towson help people throughout Maryland with their workplace injuries.
-You can call us at 443-529-0795 to schedule your free consultation.
-You can also send us an email with your case details.
+From our offices in Baltimore, Bel Air, Frederick, Essex, Glen Burnie and Towson, we help people throughout Maryland.
+Call 443-529-0795 to schedule your free consultation or send us an email with your case details.
 We are available 24/7 and will return your call as soon as possible.